greg0x/zforge/memory-bank/productContext.md

 ## Key Metrics
 *   **% of mainnet nodes running Z3:** 0 as of April 2025, with a target of 2025 by the time Zcashd is deprecated.
 Sources for determining this metric are TBD, some potential options include [Blockchair](https://blockchair.com/zcash/nodes)

+## Further Reading

+For technical details about the architecture and implementation, see the [Technical Context](techContext.md).